Skip To Main Content

 What do I receive in exchange for my participation?

-- Ongoing mentoring by PDI faculty members and alumni ensures that you can put into practice the skills you've learned once you return to your campus.
+• Ongoing mentoring by PDI faculty members and alumni ensures that you can put into practice the skills you've learned once you return to your campus.
 You will have a sounding board for challenges and decisions that you may face.

-- Access to an exclusive PDI alumni LinkedIn group and access to job postings and opportunities.
+• PDI graduates have access to an exclusive PDI alumni LinkedIn group and access to job postings and opportunities.

-- PDI reunions are held in conjunction with each N4A National Convention providing annual opportunities to reconnect with classmates and network with other PDI alumni.
+• PDI reunions are held in conjunction with each N4A National Convention, providing annual opportunities to reconnect with classmates and network with other PDI alumni.

 Where/How do I apply?

-- All applicants will be notified of their acceptance, denial, or placement on a waitlist by Friday, April 26, 2024.
+• All applicants will be notified of their acceptance, denial, or placement on a waitlist by Friday, February 20, 2026.